Get insider access

 2. Best QD-OLED TV

-Although not technically a QLED TV, this list would be incomplete if we didn't mention the Samsung S90C OLED.
-While the other TVs on this list use an LED backlight with a quantum dot layer to achieve a wider color gamut, the S90C uses an OLED backplane and a printed quantum dot color layer on all of its models except on the WOLED-equipped 83-inch size.
-This combination results in much better color volume than WOLED displays while delivering deeper, more uniform blacks than the other QLED TVs on this list that use LED backlights.
+Although not technically a QLED TV, this list would be incomplete if we didn't mention the Samsung S90D/S90DD OLED.
+While the other TVs on this list use an LED backlight with a quantum dot layer to achieve a wider color gamut, the S90D uses an OLED backplane and a printed quantum dot color layer on sizes that use a QD-OLED panel.
+This combination results in better colors than WOLED displays while delivering deeper, more uniform blacks than the other QLED TVs on this list.

-This TV certainly offers standout picture quality, even when compared to the Hisense U8/U8K, at a higher cost.
-Unfortunately, its low-quality content smoothing isn't as good as the Hisense, and it doesn't support Dolby Vision HDR or advanced DTS audio formats, making it a bit less interesting for home theater fans.
-Thankfully, it has a much wider viewing angle than the Hisense, so it's the TV to get for a wide seating arrangement.
-Like the Hisense, it supports every VRR technology to minimize tearing in games, and it supports up to 4k @ 144Hz on all four of their HDMI ports (120Hz on the 83-inch size).
-It has a near-instantaneous response time and even faster input lag than the Hisense, so it's a better choice for competitive gamers.
-If you have money to burn, you could opt for the Samsung S95C OLED instead.
-It's brighter than the S90C, but for most people, it's not worth the significant price premium over its lower-tier sibling.
+This TV certainly offers standout picture quality, even when compared to the Sony BRAVIA 9 QLED.
+Unfortunately, its low-quality content smoothing isn't as good as the Sony, and it doesn't support Dolby Vision HDR or advanced DTS audio formats, making it a bit less interesting for home theater fans.
+Thankfully, it has a much wider viewing angle than the Sony, so it's the TV to get for a wide seating arrangement.
+Like the Sony, it supports VRR technology to minimize tearing in games, and it supports up to 4k @ 144Hz on all four of its HDMI ports (120Hz on the 42, 48, and 83-inch sizes).
+It has a near-instantaneous response time and less input lag than the Sony, so it's a better choice for competitive gamers.

 See our review